JoshFourie/Athena/README.md

 # Cerberus
-Research for Cerberus, secured by OP.
+Research for Cerberus, secured by OMNIA Protocol.